Hoale2908/hoale2908.github.io/_posts/2025-01-27-EDA-forecasting-sales-kaggle.md

 ## What did I learn

-There are three main lessons that I learned: Working with Time Series, Adding external data, and Creating functions.

 ### Working with Time Series

-This is the first time I process a dataset with time series.
-I had to find a book to learn about different methods, common approaches for data cleaning and data transformation on this type of data.
-The book was extremely helpful in providing me with the foundations.
+This is the first time I process a dataset with time series so indeeds I had to find a book to learn about the necessary libraries and methods, common approaches for data cleaning and data transformation.
+[This book]() was extremely helpful in providing me with these foundations.

 Working with date and time using the <code>datetime</code> library.
 Such a powerful library to convert data to date and/or time; create new data such as quarter, week of year, etc; compute moving average; and so on.